Reddit, Quora and the web in general, is flooded with questions about Google Ads Call Tracking and how to track calls in Google Ads.

 Cons:

-- Conversion tracking is counted based on estimations, after someone clicked your ad.
+• Conversion tracking is counted based on estimations after someone clicks your ad.

-- Needs technical expertise to setup and use of Google Tag Manager.
+• Needs technical expertise to set up and use Google Tag Manager.
 Either you or your web developer will need to be able to add the tag to your website and add a JavaScript snippet with an onclick event handler.

 The verdict: